-★Question 8.50.
+Question 8.52.
 Let's see if you have been paying attention.
-What doe recurrence relation? s it mean to solve a Answer
+What does it mean to solve a recurrence relation?

 As we continue our discussion of recurrence relations, you will notice that we will begin to sometimes use the function notation (e.g. T(n) instead of T_n).
 We do this for several reasons.
 The first is so that you are comfortable with either notation.
 The second is that in algorithm analysis, this notation seems to be more common, at least in my experience.